MichaCo/CacheManager/README.md

 | [CacheManager.Web][Web.nuget] | 4.5 | -
 | [CacheManager.Memcached][Memcached.nuget] | 4.5 | -
 | [CacheManager.Couchbase][Couchbase.nuget] | 4.5 | 2.0

+Supported framework targets changed since CacheManager 2.0.
+In case you have to target .NET 40 for example, you can still use CacheManager 1.x!

 ### Beta Packages
 Beta versions of the CacheManager packages are getting pushed to https://www.myget.org/gallery/cachemanager on each build.